 - 3 cloves of garlic peeled

-- 1/2 red onion peeled and cut into chunks
+- 1/2 of a small red onion, peeled and cut into chunks or 1/4 medium

 - 2 tsp red pepper flakes